Master of Environmental Law (MEL) & Graduate Diploma in Environmental Law (GradDipEnvLaw)

 Please select from the dropdown box for the units of study list:

-Candidates must either have completed or be concurrently enrolled in the compulsory unit(s) of study prior to undertaking the elective units of study
+Candidates must either have completed or be concurrently enrolled in the core unit(s) of study prior to undertaking the elective units of study

 |Environmental Law and Policy|